Catskill909/radio/docs/IMPORT_EXPORT_PLAN.md

 # Import/Export Feature Plan

 ## Goal
-Allow users to export their Shows and Schedule data (including images) from one instance and import it into another, or use it for backup/migration.
+Enable full migration of Shows and Schedules between environments (e.g., Local -> Production, or Staging -> Production).

-## Strategy: ZIP Archive
+## Strategy: ZIP Archive & "Replace All"
-Since shows have associated images (covers), a simple JSON export isn't enough.
-We will use a **ZIP archive** format.
+To ensure a clean state and avoid complex conflict resolution, the import will use a **"Replace All"** strategy.
+**Warning:** This will delete ALL existing Shows and Schedule Slots on the target machine before importing.

 ### Archive Structure
 ```
-radio-suite-export-2025-12-01.zip
+radio-suite-export.zip
 ├── data.json       # The database records
 └── images/         # The actual image files
-    ├── 1764631146150-face.png
-    └── 1764631557632-beat.png
 ```

 ### `data.json` Structure